032Jayesh/Mixedmode_chargepump/README.md

 [15] T. S. Cheung and B. C. Lee, “A 1.8–3.2 GHz fully differential GaAs MESFET PLL,” IEEE J. Solid-State Circuits, vol. 36, no. 4, pp. 605–601, 2001.

 [16] B. Razavi, *Design of Analog CMOS Integrated Circuits.* New York: McGraw-Hill, ch.
 15, pp. 550–556, 2001.

----

-## Applications of the Charge Pump

-A charge pump that provides low current-mismatch and stable charge transfer is useful in many mixed-signal and power-management contexts.
-Typical applications include:

-- **On-chip voltage generation (boost/negative rails):** Generate higher (e.g., 2×/3×) or negative supply voltages from a single supply for gate drivers, EEPROM/Flash programming, or bias networks.

-- **Non-volatile memory programming:** Provide the high programming and erase voltages required by flash and EEPROM without an external DC-DC converter.

-- **LCD / OLED driver supplies:** Produce the voltages needed for display gate drivers and contrast biasing in small-panel displays.

-- **Bias generation for analog blocks:** Create stable internal bias rails (substrate, well, reference biases) for op-amps, comparators, and ADCs where matching and low mismatch matter.

-- **Level shifters and gate drivers:** Drive transistors whose gates require voltages beyond the core supply (e.g., high-side/low-side drivers in power stages).

-- **On-chip DC-DC conversion for ultra-low-power systems:** Replace an external regulator in energy-harvesting or sensor nodes where area and quiescent current are critical.

-- **PLL/VCO tuning and supply:** Provide local supply or bias voltages for RF blocks, phase-locked loops, and voltage-controlled oscillators.

-- **Charge redistribution and sampling circuits:** Improve accuracy of switched-capacitor circuits by supplying matched, low-mismatch charge to sampling capacitors.

-- **Battery-powered devices and portable electronics:** Small-area, efficient charge pumps help extend battery life by avoiding large off-chip converters.

-- **Test and calibration circuits:** Provide known, repeatable voltages for on-chip calibration, test-mode programming, and factory trim operations.

-### Notes

-- The usefulness of a charge pump depends on its efficiency, output ripple, current-matching, and the target process.
-For deep-submicron technologies, consider effects such as switching loss, leakage, and charge injection when integrating a charge pump.

-- For production designs, validate with SPICE and characterise across process, voltage, and temperature (PVT) corners.